Taking a Bosphorus Cruise Ride

-Even people who are tired of visiting museums of Istanbul cannot resist the idea of going to the Grand Bazaar at the end of the day.
+Even people who are tired of visiting the museums in Istanbul cannot resist the idea of going to the Grand Bazaar at the end of the day.
 The Grand Bazaar, which is a huge historical monument with 67 streets and more than 4000 shops, is the last representative of the traditional shopping style in Istanbul.

-You can buy leather, jewelry, carpets and tiles from the Grand Bazaar.
+You can buy leather, jewelry, carpets, and tiles from the Grand Bazaar.
 There are many options for buying Turkish rugs in İstanbul, and most of these options are found in shops in and around the Grand Bazaar.

 Eminonu Square and Spice Bazaar

 Going to Eminonu Square and visiting the Spice Bazaar is one of the best things to do in Istanbul.
 The courtyard of the New Mosque, which has become the symbol of Eminonu, is the point of feeding pigeons like the courtyard of St. Mark’s Square in Venice.

 Although the neighborhood is famous for its Spice Bazaar, the streets surrounding the bazaar are great for a local shopping experience.
 The streets between the Spice Bazaar and Sirkeci Tram Station are the ideal places to taste the best street off